Banastre Tarleton

-General Sir Banastre Tarleton, 1st Baronet (21 August 1754 – 15 January 1833) was a British military officer and politician.
-He is best known as the lieutenant colonel leading the British Legion at the end of the American Revolutionary War.
-He later served in Portugal and held commands in Ireland and England.
+General Sir Banastre Tarleton, 1st Baronet, (21 August 1754 – 15 January 1833) was a British military officer and politician.
+He was the leader of the British Legion during the southern campaign of the American War of Independence.

+After promotion to lieutenant colonel, he later served in Portugal and held commands in Ireland and England, eventually reaching the rank of General in his later years.

-During most of his service in North America, he led the British Legion, a provincial unit organised in New York in 1778.
-After returning to Great Britain in 1781 at the age of 27, Tarleton was elected to Parliament as a member for Liverpool.
+After returning to Great Britain in 1781, Tarleton was elected to Parliament as a member for Liverpool.
 He served as a prominent Whig politician for 20 years.
-He was interested in military matters and opposed abolition of the slave trade.

 Early life

-Banastre (Note: Pronounced like “bannister”)Tarleton was the third of seven children born to merchant John Tarleton (1718-1773) and his wife.
+Banastre (Note: Pronounced like “bannister”) Tarleton was the third of seven children born to merchant John Tarleton and his wife in Liverpool, England.
 His birthplace at 7 Water Street is marked by a plaque at the corner with Fenwick Street.
 Tarleton's father had prospered in the West Indian sugar trade and also managed several slaving vessels.
 Tarleton’s & Backhouse became one of the largest import-export companies in Britain.
 The family had trade interests throughout America and dealt in many cargoes, including slaves.

 Tarleton was educated at Oxford, attending University College.
-He was further educated at Middle Temple, London, which, at that time, served as a college for the education of lawyers.
+He was further educated at Middle Temple, London, which served as a college for the education of lawyers during this period.

 In 1775 he purchased a commission as a cornet (junior cavalry officer) in the 1st Dragoon Guards (effective from 2 May 1775).
-He proved to be a gifted horseman and leader of troops.
-Owing to his abilities, he worked his way up through the ranks to lieutenant colonel without having to purchase any further commissions.
+He proved to be a gifted horseman and leader of troops, working up to lieutenant colonel without having to purchase any further commissions.